 North Carolina law is not lax when it comes to rape or any other sex offense charges.
 If you or someone you love has been accused of rape in North Carolina, you need to retain the services of someone you know who will fight tooth and nail to defend your rights and freedom.
 At the Wilkie Law Firm, we defend clients against many different types of sex crimes, including statutory rape and date rape.
 An experienced rape defense lawyer like Aden Wilkie can be the difference between freedom and decades of jail time.
-Schedule a free case evaluation today by calling 910-333-9626 or completing our online intake form.
+Schedule a case evaluation today by calling 910-333-9626 or completing our online intake form.

 Hire The Best

 It is crucial for you to have an experienced rape defense attorney on your side.
 Contact us today at 910-333-9626 for a consultation and decide for yourself if the Wilkie Law Firm is the best choice for you.